 Why use a nominee?
-The unlimited nominee is beneficial for those people who either want to keep their business affairs private or who are concerned that if the public knew of their assets, lawsuits, solicitations, or other nuisances might arise.
+The nominee service is beneficial for those people who either want to keep their business affairs private or who are concerned that if the public knew of their assets, lawsuits, solicitations, or other nuisances may arise.
 For many, the use of the nominee is an easy and effective way to keep their information private and to make them look like an unattractive target for lawsuits or other nuisances.

 You are not hiding anything; rather, just keeping the public’s access to your information to the minimum allowed.

-Will the unlimited nominee prevent lawsuits?
+Will the nominee service prevent lawsuits?
 While certain lawsuits are inevitable (i.e. you run someone over in a car), the use of a nominee will greatly reduce your attractiveness as a potential defendant.
 In other words, when the plaintiff’s lawyers run an asset search on you to see what assets you may have to satisfy a potential judgment, they will not see the business assets.
 This is a very effective tool to either keep lawyers from taking cases against you or to allow for a favorable settlement negotiation.
 Your financial condition is typically irrelevant in a lawsuit, so you do not have to disclose your financial situation (i.e. what does your account balance have to do with whether or not you were negligent when operating a vehicle?).
-Lawyers work on a contingency, so the risk of recovering nothing is more than most lawyers are willing to take.
+Lawyers generally work on a contingency, so the risk of recovering nothing is more than most lawyers are willing to take.